-Name of director Name or company name of the significant shareholder represented or that has proposed Profile their appointment MR MARCO PATUANO CONNECT S.p,A. He has developed most of his professional career at Gruppo Telecom Italia (1990-2016), where he became CEO in 2011.
+Name of director Name or company name of the significant shareholder represented or that has proposed their appointment Profile MR MARCO PATUANO CONNECT S.p,A. He has developed most of his professional career at Gruppo Telecom Italia (1990-2016), where he became CEO in 2011.
 Whilst at Telecom Italia, he participated at the startup of TIM (1995-2001) and he spent six years abroad (2002-2008) as CFO of TIM Brazil, General Manager for Latin America and CEO Telecom Argentina.
 In this period he sat and chaired several boards of various listed companies both in local markets and in the USA.
 From 2013 to 2016 he has been Board Member of the GSMA.
-As a
+As a director of

-GSMA he chaired the Regulatory Group and he was member of the Strategy Group and the Finance Group.
+GSMA he chaired the Regulatory Group and he was member of Strategy the Group and the Finance Group.
 Till 2016 he was also a director of Fondazione Telecom Italia, Fondazione Bocconi and the European Institute of Oncology and has worked with various universities in Italy and the USA.

-In January 2017 he became CEO of Edizione S.r.l., the Benetton family holding company. director of Atlantia S.p.A., Autogrill S.p.A., AC Milan S.p.A., Benetton Group Srl and the other companies forming part of the Edizione Group: Sintonia, ConnecT, Schema 33, Edizione Property.
-He graduated in business economics at Università Bocconi, Milan, and did postgraduate studies Europe and the United States.
+In January 2017 he became CEO of Edizione S.r.l., the Benetton family holding company. director of Atlantia S.p.A., Autogrill S.p.A., AC Milan S.p.A., Benetton Group Srl and the other companies forming part of Edizione the Group: Sintonia, ConnecT, Schema 33, Edizione Property.

+He graduated in business economics at Università Bocconi, Milan, and did postgraduate studies in Europe and the United States.

 MR CARLO BERTAZZO CONNECT S.p.A.
-Is the General Manager of Edizione Srl, the Benetton family holding company.
-He is also Director of other companies forming part of the Edizione Group: Sintonia (CEO), ConnecT, Schema 33.
-In addition he is board member of Abertis Infraestructura s, Atlantia and Aeroporti di Roma.
-He has been in Edizione since 1994 and has played a key role in the diversification process of the Group over the years, managing the acquisitions of Autogrill and Generali Supermercati (1995), Atlantia (2000), a stake in Telecom Italia (2001) and Gemina (2005), now called Aeroporti di Roma, merged into Atlantia.
-He also contributed in contributed in the development of the partnerships that Edizione over time built with Italian and investors.
+Italia (2001) and Gemina in Telecom Italia (2001) and Gemina (2005), now called Aeroporti di Roma, merged into Atlantia.
+He also contributed in the development of the partnerships that Edizione over time built with Italian and international investors.

 He has had an active role in the management of the investments of Edizione, covering also an operating position as the CEO of the listed company Gemina (2011-2013), and being a board member several companies including TIM and Telecom Italia Media.
-He also ran the key disposals of the Group, such as the sale of Generale Supermercati to Carrefour (2000) and of World Duty Free to Dufry (2015).
-Previously to joining Edizione, he had worked in the financial sector (Banca Commerciale Italiana, now Banca Intesa) and in the investment department of the Agnelli family holding company.
-He holds a degree in Business and Administration Magna cum Laude from Ca' Foscari international
+He also ran the key disposals of the Group, such as the sale of Generale Supermercati Carrefour (2000) and of World Duty Free to Dufry (2015).
+Previously to joining Edizione, he had worked in financial the sector (Banca Commerciale Italiana, now Banca Intesa) and in the investment department of the Agnelli family holding company.

-University in Venice.
-MS ELISABETTA DE BERNARDI DI VALSERRA CONNECT S.p.A.
-Is the Investment Director in Edizione Srl since 2015.
-She is also Director of other companies forming part of the Edizione Group: ConnecT (CEO), Sintonia.
-In addition she is Board Member of Atlantia and Getlink.
-She started her career in Morgan Stanley (2000) in the investment banking team, where she worked in the Communicatio ns & Media team in London and then in the corporate finance team in Milan, where she remained until 2013 as Executive Director.
-In Morgan Stanley, she advised on several transactions, including M&A, equity and debt transactions.
-Between 2013 and 2015, she has been a partner of Space Holding, launching and placing on the
+He holds a degree in Business and Administration Magna cum Laude from Ca' Foscari

+MS ELISABETTA DE CONNECT S.p.A.
+BERNARDI DI VALSERRA Is Investment Director Edizione since 2015. is also Dire of in

+MS ELISABETTA DE CONNECT S.p.A.
+Is BERNARDI DI VALSERRA Investment Director Edizione since 2015. is also Dire

+BERNARDI DI VALSERRA Investment Director Edizione since 2015. is also Dire

+BERNARDI DI VALSERRA Investment Director Edizione since 2015. is also Dire

+BERNARDI DI VALSERRA Investment Director Edizione since 2015. is also Dire

+Director Edizione since 2015. is also Dire the

+Edizione since 2015. is also Dire

+since 2015. is also Dire in

+is also Dire Srl

+She

+ctor

+OI O ther

+companies

+forming par t of

+the Edizi one

+Group:

+ConnecT (C ΕΟ),

+Sintonia.
+In

+addition she

+is Board

+Member of

+and

+Getlink.

+She started her

+career in

+Morgan Stal

+(2000) in

+investment tile

+banking te эm

+where she

+where worked in -

+Communica

+ns & Mo

+team in Lon

+and then in

+corporate uic

+finance tear n in

+Milan, wh

+she remai

+until 2013

+Executive aS

+Director.

+In Mor

+Stanley, she

+advised on

+several

+transactions

+including M

+equity and o

+transactions

+Between 2

+and 2015, she

+has been а

+partner of

+Space Hold

+launching and

+the